 - All Iowans can schedule a vaccine appointment over the phone by calling 2-1-1

-- Starting Monday, all Iowa adults will be eligible for a vaccine appointment
+- As of March 24, all Iowa adults are eligible for a vaccine appointment

 - Not all counties are vaccinating residents at the same pace

 - vaccinate.iowa.gov is a statewide vaccine information website to find providers and locations

 - VaccineFinder.org is a tool created by national partners to help find vaccine availability across the United States by zip code

 - Iowans are stepping up to help find vaccine appointments

 Have a question about the vaccines or vaccination process?
 Text Local 5 at 515-457-1026 or send us an email!

 The CDC endorsed the use of Pfizer's COVID-19 vaccine in kids as young as 12 on Wednesday.
 Pharmacies across the nation said they are ready to start vaccinating them.

 Walgreens told Local 5 parents can schedule their kid's appointment online.
 Same-day appointments will also be available either online, through Walgreens' app, over the phone or in-store starting Thursday.
 Appointments can be made up to 30 minutes before the desired appointment time.